clach04/pyFreeOTPPlus/README.md

 # pyFreeOTPPlus

-Python script to dump 2fa pin from Android FreeOTPPlus (FreeOTP+) export file freeotp-backup.json
+Python script to dump TOTP 2fa pin from Android FreeOTPPlus (FreeOTP+) export file freeotp-backup.json

 Should work with almost any version of Python from 2.6 onwards.
 Only tested with: